Kezzryn/Advent-of-Code/2018/README.md

 ### [Day 14](Day%2014) - Chocolate Charts
 - **Problem:** Pattern matching on an ever growing list.
 - **Solution:** Part one was nice and easy with a simple loop and a clear end point.
 Part two threw most of that out, making me come up with a scheme to efficiently compare arrays.
 I struggled for a little bit, finding answers in the 800M range (Actual answer is in the 20 M range), before I realized I was inadvertently skipping past potential matches.
+Adding a `Queue()` to the middle of my loop solved the issue.

 ### [Day 15](Day%2015) - Beverage Bandits
 - **Problem:**
 - **Solution:**

 ### [Day 16](Day%2016) - Chronal Classification
-- **Problem:**
+- **Problem:** Build a VM and figure out which opcodes do what.
-- **Solution:**
+- **Solution:** My biggest enemy was myself.
+The VM had a silly number of typos in it.
+Working out the opcodes was a simple matter of deduction.
+After fixing the VM code, that step became a sanity check for future runs.

 ### [Day 17](Day%2017) - Reservoir Research
 - **Problem:**